hindu-comm/weblogs/manasataramgini/2015/12/2015-12-12_a-note-on-the-early-expansions-of-the-indo-europeans.md

 again favors fermented milk-products.

-• **What were the subsequent developments in the steppe-land?** Starting about 4.5 kyr BP the climate in the Eurasian steppes began getting colder and drier: marshland and forests reduced, and the open grasslands expanded.
+• **What were the subsequent developments in the steppe-land?** Starting about 4.5 kyr BP the climate in the Eurasian steppes begangetting colder and drier: marshland and forests reduced, and the open grasslands expanded.
 As this climatic change started peaking the Poltavka culture, which was the genetically close successor of the Yamnaya, started giving